amarh/openPLM/docs/admin/applications/gdoc/index.rst

 settings.py
 ==============

-To enable the *gdoc* application, it must be enabled in the settings file: adds ``'openPLM.gdoc'`` to the list of installed applications (:const:`INSTALLED_APPS`).
+To enable the *gdoc* application, it must be enabled in the settings file: add ``'openPLM.gdoc'`` to the list of installed applications (:const:`INSTALLED_APPS`).